FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

-This is illustrated in Figure~\ref{fig:smd_a} where we show the mean absolute SMD as a function of the covariate shift for the three different methods: FedECA, MAIC and the non-adjusted treatment effect estimation (unweighted).
-The covariate shift is a parameter that controls the intensity of the confounding factors on the treatment allocation variable biasing the two groups.
+To compare the two methods, we consider scenarios with different levels of covariate shift, which is a parameter that controls the intensity of the confounding factors on the treatment allocation variable biasing the two groups.
 A covariate shift of zero is equivalent to a random allocation in the treatment arms (see Methods~\ref{subsec:data_sim} for more details).
+In this experiment, in one end of the spectrum, treatment allocation does not depend on the covariates: there is no covariate shift.
+Therefore the SMDs of all covariates are small, even before reweighting.
+On the other end of the spectrum, treatment allocation depends more and more on the covariates values (details of the data generation are given in Section~\ref{subsec:data_sim}).
+Therefore we expect weighting to be necessary to control SMD.
+The results are illustrated in Figure~\ref{fig:smd_a} where we show the mean absolute SMD as a function of the covariate shift for FedECA, MAIC and the unweighted baseline.
 For low covariate shift ($\leq0.5$) all three methods control the SMDs of the covariates, while for medium to high covariate shifts ($>0.5$), the unweighted method fails to control the SMDs while both MAIC and FedECA control SMD.
 More details per-covariate are available Figure~\ref{fig:smd_b} for the two extremes.